The Sexy Susan Sarandon was on top of the World in the '70s!

 From Joe and Rocky Horror Picture Show to taking over the world…

 Sarandon’s epic acting career began with the 1970 film, Joe.
-She played the role of Melissa Compton, along side of fellow actors Peter Boyle, Dennis Patrick and Audrey Clair.
+She played the role of Melissa Compton, alongside fellow actors Peter Boyle, Dennis Patrick and Audrey Clair.
 It was her big debut into the world of Hollywood.
 Joe was a very poignant film.
 It was released on the heels of the democratic uproar in 1968.
 The storyline lent itself to several roles for young people; the likes of which who had disrupted the democratic convention at the time.

 Susan Sarandon and her (then) husband, Chris, had recently graduated from Catholic University.
 Chris had been studying to be an actor and was hopeful to land a role.
 In 1969, Chris and Susan went to a casting call for roles in the film, Joe.
 His hopes of being offered a role in the film were dashed when he wasn’t chosen.
 Susan, however, was just what producers were looking for and landed a major role.